 - Reflect critically on your own professional practice and learning

 A masters degree can open opportunities for more senior or specialised roles along your current career path, as well as creating new pathways.
 Graduates are commonly employed by public and private healthcare providers, psychological service providers, government bodies, advocacy groups, and research institutions.

 Jobs the degree supports or enables include: Social Worker, Mental Health Worker, Child Protection Officer, Counsellor, Mental Health Clinician, and Case Manager.

-Mental health is a growing field that is generating strong demand for skilled professionals.
+Mental wellness is a growing field that is generating strong demand for skilled professionals.
 Employment of Social and Welfare Professionals is projected to grow by 17% to 204,000 over the 5 years to 2027.
 The group includes welfare workers, social workers, psychologists, counsellors and ministers of religion.

-Master of Mental Health programs are open to university graduates with a relevant background.
+Programs are open to university graduates with a relevant background.
 At a minimum, you should have a bachelor degree in a health, psychology or social science-related discipline and be proficient in English.